product-os/landr/README.md

 - **Fully Automatic**: Landr requires no configuration at all.
 It is smart enough to figure out what it needs on its own.
 Point it to a repository, hold tight, and let Landr do its magic

-**Landr is alpha software** and its under heavy development, so various things might be broken in the best case!

 Installation
 ------------